Suzanne Noël: Surgical career

 Noёl developed an interest in cosmetic surgery when she saw that the French actress Sara Bernhardt, who was over sixty years in age, had returned from a trip "looking rather rejuvenated" in 1912.
 Noёl began to experiment with pinching her skin to see if she could acquire the same effect.
 She later moved to experimenting on anaesthetized rabbits.
 When she started her practice in 1916, Noël was allowed to treat wounded soldiers for facial surgeries during World War I. She received training on how to operate on disfiguring scars and the rejuvenation of wrinkled faces.
-Since most of the hospitals did not want to have a doctor who specialized only in cosmetic surgery, she decided to set up a clinic in her home.
+Since most of the hospitals did not want to have a doctor who specialised only in cosmetic surgery, she decided to set up a clinic in her home.
 Her practice was limited to minor surgeries such as face lifts and eyelid corrections.
 Her famous "petite operation" was a technique in which she would make small invisible incisions along the hairline, before suturing just enough skin to fabricate tension without excising any underlying tissue.
 She became well known for drawing "world-renowned persons of the fashion world and of the European aristocracy" to her clinic.
 At the onset of World War II, she gave up her private practice at home and moved to practice at the Clinique des Bluets in Paris.
 In Paris she began doing bolder surgeries such as reshaping the breasts, slimming the abdomen and arms, excising fat from the legs and eliminating wrinkles in the hand by injecting a sclerosing solution into the blood vessels.
-Noël's concern for her patient's well-being extended beyond surgery as she would make incisions behind the hairline or dye the bandage to match their hair color.
-She would even suggest changing one's hairstyle or buying a new hat so they wouldn't have to explain what happened to friends and family who were unaware of the surgery.
-In 1926, she wrote a plastic surgery handbook that was read widely.
+Noël's concern for her patient's well-being extended beyond surgery as she would make incisions behind the hairline or dye the bandage to match their hair colour.
+She would even suggest changing one's hairstyle or buying a new hat so they would not have to explain what happened to friends and family who were unaware of the surgery.
+In 1926, she wrote a plastic surgery handbook called La Chirurgie Esthétique, which was about her specific techniques and was only the sixth book dedicated to cosmetic surgery when it was published.

 She was awarded the Legion of Honor from the Foreign Office for being a "doctor of unusual skill".
 This was a stepping stone for all female surgeons as it was a time when women were struggling to get a foothold in the medical field.
 Noёl also believed in a woman’s right to vote; she even compared a woman's right to vote to their right to change an "ugly face" or "humiliating body".
 She believed that every woman should be able to have a youthful appearance and be able to choose their own destiny as they see fit.
-In an attempt to gain this right, she organized a strike on paying taxes as she believed people should not pay taxes for the things outside of their control.
+In an attempt to gain this right, she organised a strike on paying taxes as she believed people should not pay taxes for the things outside of their control.